Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 And I'm getting offered a better job opportunity somewhere else that's much more convenient.
 I'm just not going to take this.

-I'm sure in the future workouts.
-So you want to debate Myron though?
+I'm sure in the future it work out.
+So you want to debate Myron, though?

 That's someone you would challenge?
 Yeah, I would definitely debate Myron.
 He called me a bimbo.